dualslash/The-FAIR-Handbook/_sources/dia2.md

 </br>

-The Data Integration workflow describes the process level of the intake of FAIR data within an organisation.
+The **Data Integration Workflow** diagram describes the process level of the intake of FAIR data within an organisation.
 Data may be acquired internally or externally and may come in various formats.
 The _Data Steward_ is responsible for the policy and semantic-level handling of these data, while the _Information Manager_ is responsible for the secure and proper technical processing of data.

 Then steps follow:
 * Validation